Skip navigation

 Christopher Lee (he/him)

 Christopher Lee, M.G.C., is an organizer, nonprofit leader, and young Vancouverite committed to building a future in the city he calls home.
 Raised in Vancouver, as the founder and leader of the Helping Hearts Youth Foundation, he has mobilized thousands of students, parents, and community members to take action on issues that matter most like improving education and food security to strengthening transparency and accountability in public institutions.
 Under his leadership, Helping Hearts has organized student-led initiatives that have driven meaningful change across the district.
 In recognition of this work, Christopher received the Medal of Good Citizenship, the province's second-highest honour.
 Through his direct work with Vancouver students, Christopher has a firsthand understanding of how policy decisions play out in real classrooms.
 He has seen how ineffective leadership at the School Board has eroded public trust and allowed students to fall through the cracks.
-At a time when Vancouverites are stretched thin by an affordability crisis, he knows that parents, students, and staff need a strong School Board through fully funded schools, transparent and accountable decisions, and a a world-class public education system.
+At a time when Vancouverites are stretched thin by an affordability crisis, he knows that parents, students, and staff need a strong School Board through fully funded schools, transparent and accountable decisions, and a world-class public education system.
 Christopher is proud to be running for School Board and join the OneCity education caucus.

 Favourite park: Hinge Park in Olympic Village